totalnoMartina/aromatic-experience/TESTING.md

 A smooth scroll was tried with JavaScript code, with a method of 'animate' which somehow did not work and after the idea of 'scroll-behavior: smooth;' in css for html element it worked better.

 ### Unfixed bugs

+At the moment 'Facebook Login' is in the 'Login' page, instead on a 'SignUp Page', I cannot seem to find any videos about controlling 'allauth' templates
 ## Issues

 The early deployment worked quite well from the start, as I practiced with redoing the walthrough projects within LMS, and all documents were rendering well from the start as I gathered only relevant dependencies combining videos of 'I Think, Therefore I Blog' and 'Boutique Ado'.